-Anita Nador is a partner in Gowling WLG's Toronto office and a member of the firm's National Life Sciences Practice Group.
-She is a lawyer and registered patent agent in Canada and the United States, and a registered Canadian trademark agent.
+Anita Nador is a partner in Gowling WLG's Toronto office and a member of the firm's national Life Sciences Group.
+She is a lawyer and registered patent agent in Canada and the United States, and a registered trademark agent in Canada.

-Anita's practice focuses on strategic intellectual property (IP), regulatory and commercialization planning, primarily in the life sciences and chemical areas, including pharmaceuticals, biologics, natural health products, agriculture, foods and medical devices.
-Her work encompasses all areas of intellectual property law, regulatory and compliance matters, including:
+Recognized as a leader in her field by the world's top legal and IP rankings organizations, including IAM Strategy 300: The World's Leading IP Strategists, Anita focuses her practice on intellectual property (IP), regulatory and commercialization planning, primarily in the life sciences and chemical sectors - including pharmaceuticals, biologics, natural health products, agriculture, foods and medical devices.

-- advertising, marketing and labelling, such as matters involving the Pharmaceutical Advertising Advisory Board (PAAB), RX&D Code of Ethical Practices, and health care professionals' codes of conduct
+- Advertising, marketing and labelling, such as matters involving the Pharmaceutical Advertising Advisory Board (PAAB), IMC Code of Ethical Practices, and health care professionals' codes of conduct

-Anita also assists clients with related agreements, such as asset purchase, license, development, clinical trial, consulting, and master services agreements and has advised on many commercial transactions and financings.
+Anita also assists clients with related agreements, such as asset purchase, license, development, clinical trial, consulting, and master services agreements and has advised and conducted due diligence on many commercial transactions and financings.

 A former researcher at Brigham and Women's Hospital/Harvard Medical School in Boston and Allelix Biopharmaceuticals in Mississauga, Anita grounds her advice in first-hand knowledge of the day-to-day commercial and scientific realities that shape her clients' businesses.

 Anita services a range of clients - from startups and academic institutions to some of the world's largest pharmaceutical companies.
 In recognition of her ability to add real value to these and other clients' businesses, Anita was a recipient of a 2016 Client Choice Award, which described her as a "trustworthy and extremely knowledgeable adviser" and praised her legal advice as "outstanding."